Using Organizations in Craft Console

 Managing Payment Information #

-Only the owner of an organization can update its Billing settings, and they may only select a payment method belonging to their personal account.
-The owner is also able to choose whether orders made by members require approval.
+Only an owner of an organization can update its Billing settings, and choose whether orders made by members require approval.

 Craft Console: Organization Billing Info

-An organization’s Billing settings, including its selected payment method and order approval policy.
+An organization’s Billing settings (including its designated Primary method) and order approval policy.

 Working with Licenses #

 Craft and plugin licenses can be purchased and owned directly by individual accounts, or by an organization.
-Licenses can also be transferred between accounts or from an account to an organization.
+Licenses can also be transferred between accounts and organizations, or from one organization to another.

 Making a Purchase #